 - Return to the Dashlane Admin Console, paste the contents of the XML file into the Add identity provider metadata section, and select Save changes.

-- Return to the JumpCloud Admin Console, select the USER MANAGEMENT drop-down list, User Groups, and All Users or search and add specific groups and users.
+- Return to the JumpCloud Admin Console, select the USER MANAGEMENT drop-down list, User Groups, and All Users or search and add specific groups and members.

 - Select the Applications tab, Dashlane checkbox, and save.